wernerware/video-notes/obfuscation/README.md

 Finally, another approach is to look for familiar elements and refactor the decompiled code with more meaningful or guess-based names as you read the code until a bigger picture starts to come together.

 You can open up the project in Eclipse, as I demonstrated in the [Fernflower basics video](https://www.youtube.com/watch?v=YiaglbXbTbQ) ([and notes](/fernflower/README.md)).
 Using the refactoring tools, you can programmatically rename class_1 to whatever you'd like, across the entire code base.
-This in turn may yield insignts into other areas of the code, and so on.
+This in turn may yield insights into other areas of the code, and so on.